-The file, options, and output arguments have the same meaning as for the compilefile-to-c procedure.
-The cc-options argument is a string containing the options to pass to the C compiler and the ld-options-prelude and ld-options arguments are strings containing the options to pass to the C linker (the options in ld-options-prelude are passed to the C linker before the input file and the options in ld-options are passed after).
+The file, options, and output parameters have the same meaning as for the compile-file-to-c procedure.
+The cc-options parameter is a string containing the options to pass to the C compiler and the ld-options-prelude and ld-options parameters are strings containing the options to pass to the C linker (the options in ld-options-prelude are passed to the C linker before the input file and the options in ld-options are passed after).